sebstuart-banks/klarix/content/posts/test.md

 ---
-title: Test
+title: Klarix Web Design Studio
 date: 2019-12-05T12:25:04.892Z
 published: true
-tags:
+tags: []
-  - tag
-  - test
-cover_image: /images/uploads/sun-3713835_1920.jpg
+cover_image: /images/uploads/alexandr-podvalny-220262-unsplash.jpg
-description: Testing the site build
+description: >-
+  Giving customers the leading practices in websites right out of the box ready to be deployed immediately.
 ---
-Testing the body
+Part of what our vision for our customers', is that we believe they should benefit from the latest in web best-practices in spite of their relative complexities.